collectWhileInState()¶

 var timeElapsed = 0

-while (isActive) { // is Flow still active?
+while (isActive) { // Is the Flow still active?

 timeElapsed++